LNST-project/lnst/docs/source/installation.rst

 Debugging when things go wrong
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional debug information on the slaves can be seen by running the ``lnst-slave`` application with the ``-d`` flag.
+Additional debug information on the agents can be seen by running the ``lnst-agent`` application with the ``-d`` flag.
 Additional debug information on the controller can be seen by adding the ``debug`` paramter to the instantiation of the ``controller`` class.